it-dhs-dev/music-scheduler/README.md

 - In the "Redirect URIs" field, add http://localhost:8888/callback or any other URI you plan to use for redirecting after authentication.
 - Click on "Save" to save your settings.

-5. Update Client ID, Client secret and callback
+5. Update Client ID, Client secret and callback in your script

          CLIENT_ID = 'your_spotify_client_id'
          CLIENT_SECRET = 'your_spotify_client_secret'